 Fine-Tuning Paraspeech to Fit Your Workflow

-Alright, you've got Paraspeech installed, the language and AI models downloaded.
-You've essentially built the engine.
-Now for the fun part: tuning it to match exactly how you work.
-The out-of-the-box settings are a decent starting point, but the real magic of this dictation app for mac is in its customization.
-This is where you'll make it feel less like a tool and more like an extension of your own thoughts.
+Alright, you've got Paraspeech installed.
+Now for the useful part: tuning it to match exactly how you work.
+The out-of-the-box settings are a decent starting point, but the real value of this dictation app for Mac is in its customization.
+This is where you'll make it feel less like a generic recorder and more like part of your writing workflow.

-Beyond choosing models and setting hotkeys, you can also create your own templates for frequently used phrases or emails—so entire blocks of text appear instantly with a short trigger.
+Beyond choosing modes and setting hotkeys, you can also create your own templates for frequently used phrases or emails - so entire blocks of text appear with a short trigger.
 You can even define custom word replacements, automatically correcting common mistakes or swapping spoken shortcuts for longer, polished text.
 Over time, these small tweaks compound, turning Paraspeech into a workflow assistant that adapts to your language, not the other way around.

-Your "best" model really just depends on what you're doing at any given moment.
+Your "best" mode really depends on what you're doing at any given moment.

 Nailing the Perfect Dictation Hotkey